CN-28/Shortest-Path-Finding-Visualizer/README.md

 <p> In Dijkstra's algorithm for each square a number between 0 and 40 is drawn.
 To move to some square B from any adjacent square A the distance of drawn number from B square must be covered.</p>

-<p> In Bellman-Ford algorithm there is exact mechanism as in Dijkstra's algorithm, but the numbers are drown from [-6, 999].
+<p> In Bellman-Ford algorithm there is exactly the same mechanism as in Dijkstra's algorithm, but the numbers are drown from [-6, 999].
 There is a chance that the negative cycle will occure.
-In such a case there is no shortest path and the map will reset to its initital state. </p>
+In that case there is no shortest path and the map will reset to its initital state. </p>

 ## Why did I build this project?
-I did Shortest Path Finding Visualizer project to get to know better the most popular and probably the most useful algorithms of finding the shortest paths.
+I did the Shortest Path Finding Visualizer project to get to know better the most popular and probably the most useful algorithms of finding the shortest paths.

 <h1 id="visualization"> 📈 Visualization example </h1>
 The following visalization shows <strong>A* algorithm</strong> during the proccess of finding the shortest path.